The 4 Universal Gun Safety Rules, Plus a Few More You Should Follow

 11) Store firearms safely.

 There are numerous reasons to securely store your firearms.
 Always store firearms in secure gun safes when not in use.
+You can see our list of the best gun safes here.

 For those of you with children of your own or who frequently have children at your house, it's even more important to follow safe gun storage practices.
 I'd recommend Project Child Safe for more info.